xipasduarte/simutil/README.md

 The utilities uncompiled, FORTRAN 90, files are located in the ```source``` folder.
 A compiled version is found in the ```bin``` folder.
 As with the folder structure, the utilities are named in such a way to make it easy to grasp their functionality.

 * ```cfg2pdb``` - Convert a CONFIG file, from DL_POLY, into a PDB (Protein Data Bank) file to be used in RASMOL.
 (The output can, of course, be used elsewhere.)
+* ```cutz``` - Cut a CONFIG file from DL_POLY.
+Removes all water molecules below a given z value.
+Used to shorten the layers tickness when studying surface tensions.
 * ```gro2cfg``` - Convert a GROMACS ```.gro``` file into a DL_POLY CONFIG file.
 * ```surfangle``` - Determine the angle between molecules forming a monolayer on top of water, and the surface of the water.
 Can be easely fitted for other systems.
 (Uses the DL_POLY HISTORY file.)
 * ```surfplane``` - Determine the cluster of molecules that corresponde to the top surface in a simulation to obtain surface interactions/properties.
 (Uses the DL_POLY HISTORY file.)